 Understanding the entire end-to-end customer experience is one of your goals, no matter what your business is.
 A smooth UX path is the key to happy customers, but how do you analyze it?
 To see the entire UX path as it is seen by people who take it you’ll need to get armed to the teeth.
 This goal is enormously complex, so one tool won’t do it for you.
 Let’s break it down.

 Getting the customer’s profile

 Whatever your approach is, you’ll have to find out what your typical customer looks like.
 Empathy maps may be something worth looking into as they are great at persona analysis.
 They reveal what our customer feels, thinks, hears and says.
 But in the end, empathy maps lack clarity and order – the sweet couple we’ve got to have when building customer images.
 But you want a profound and consistent description.
 That’s where CJM comes in play with its personas.
 Unlike empathy maps, CJM offers an in-depth study of your customer.
-It covers background, goals, expectations and reactions of people when they meet with your business.
+It covers background, goals, expectations, and reactions of people when they meet with your business.
 And as a bonus, well-built persona makes your personalized content even more personal.
 But don’t give up on the empathy maps completely – use them bundled with CJM’s personas to double the power.
-And to triple the power, build your personas with our mind-blowing Personas Online tool!
+And to triple the power, build your personas with our mind-blowing Persona Building tool!

 Knowing what people really want